Table of Contents

 - Gas

-Declining levels of estrogen and progesterone slow digestive motility.
+Declining levels of progesterone and estrogen that women experience during this time slow gastrointestinal motility.
 As a result, food takes longer to get through your GI tract.
 The longer food remains in your digestive tract, the more water is reabsorbed back into your body.
 This results in hard stools and constipation.

-Changes in hormone levels can also lead to intestinal permeability.
-This causes diarrhea by irritating the lining of your digestive tract, weakening stomach muscles, or reducing the absorption of food into the body (3).
+Hormonal changes can also lead to gut permeability.
+This causes diarrhea by irritating the lining of your digestive tract, weakening stomach muscles, or reducing the absorption of nutrients from food into the body.

 Increase in Pain Sensations

-Estrogen hormone is associated with the production of serotonin, the feel-good hormone.
+Estrogen is associated with the production of serotonin, the feel-good hormone.
 During perimenopause, estrogen may drop, leading to a decrease in pain tolerance.
-As a result, abdominal pain associated with IBS may feel more painful (4).
+As a result, abdominal pain associated with IBS may feel more painful.

 Decrease in Bile Production

-Low estrogen will affect the production and flow of bile.
-Bile is key for digesting fats.
-When we aren’t producing enough bile, our gut has trouble breaking down fats (6), often causing diarrhea (7).
+Low estrogen will also affect the production and flow of bile, a key factor for digesting fats.
+When you’re not producing enough bile, your gut has trouble breaking down fats, causing diarrhea.

-Thus, women in perimenopause may be more sensitive to fat from food.
+For this reason, midlife women may be more sensitive to fat from food.

 Increase in Sleep Disturbances

-A gastroenterologist provides an IBS diagnosis using the ROME IV criteria (11).
-Symptom severity varies, but usually, IBS patients have had symptoms for at least three months.
+A gastroenterologist provides an IBS diagnosis using the ROME IV criteria.
+Symptom severity varies, but IBS patients usually have symptoms for at least three months before getting diagnosed.

-- Changes in the appearance of bowel movement
+- Change in texture and appearance of stool

 If you think you have IBS, it’s essential to go to the doctor and receive a diagnosis.
-Do not self-diagnose, because symptoms could be related to a more serious illness.
+Don’t be tempted to self-diagnose because your symptoms could be related to a more serious illness.

 Change Fiber Intake